sindhri/sonar_object_classification/README.md

 ## experimenting with a 4-layer deep net
 The final accuracy for the reduced but deeper net is 84.59% (9.89%), 87.54% (6.42%)， not better

-## conclusion, the best prediction is standardized with a deeper net
+## conclusion, the best prediction is standardized with 3 layers